FrancesHitchcock/reading-notes/code301/Module3/Class12.md

 The server encountered an unexpected condition that prevented it from fulfilling the request.

 ### What is the difference between a status 200 and a status 201?

+200 - everything is OK.
+201 - new resource created.